nandiniii04/Gridify/README.md

 ## 🔹

-At **Gridify**, we believe that **design should be simple, structured, and meaningful**.
+At **Gridify**, I believe that **design should be simple, structured, and meaningful**.
 A well-organized grid not only improves visual appeal but also enhances user experience and readability.

-Our vision is to create digital interfaces that:
+My vision is to create digital interfaces that:

 * Feel modern yet minimal
 * Work seamlessly across all devices